 The Girl King by Mimi Yu – Book Review #Gifted

-The Girl King
+The Girl King – My Review

 The sisters Lu and Min are very different but I can understand why both of the characters feel and act as they do.
 Each sister is pushed along a distinct path by their parents, having to navigate expectation and court politics in different ways.
 Min may seem like the quiet, less temperamental sister whose aim in life is to please her mother but there is a lot bubbling underneath the surface.
 Lu believes she is fated to be the first ‘girl king’ and is out to prove her worth, even though those who love her know she is worthy of a kingdom and much more.